Ale-JRD/Trads/content/post/index-T1.md

 Sometimes, taking on a fight could even save lives, allowing time to wait for allies.

-「Besides—」
+“Besides—”

 Gio glanced at his hand.

-「From what I felt… He didn’t seem like something completely out of our league.」
+“From what I felt… He didn’t seem like something completely out of our league.”

 I shifted my stance, keeping my eyes on Ars.

-「—Shall we?」
+“—Shall we?”

 With a slight shift in his katana’s angle, Gio replied,

-「…Let’s give it a shot.」
+“…Let’s give it a shot.”

 Fighting might create an opportunity to retreat.